nuxeo/nuxeo-studio-community-cookbook/modules/nuxeo/workflow-status/README.md

 ## Module Description

-Module for workflow status layout displayed in the "Analytics" area of Web UI.
+Module to monitor workflow instances status displayed in the "Analytics" area of Web UI.

 :information_source: There is currently no data generation so this will only display real, running workflow tasks.